hyosung11/Launch-School/Courses/JS120/Lesson-2-Functions-Objects-Prototypes/notes.md

 It's easy to see that the execution context inside a method call is the object used to call the method.

 Be careful, however.
 The first-class nature of JavaScript functions has ramifications for the execution context.
 Remember that the context is determined solely by how you call the function or method.
-Here, foo.bar() is considered a method call since we call it as a method; that is, we use the method call syntax object.method().
-Since JavaScript functions are first-class objects, bar can be called in other ways that change the context:
+Here, `foo.bar()` is considered a method call since we *call it as a method*; that is, we use the method call syntax `object.method()`.
+Since JavaScript functions are first-class objects, `bar` can be called in other ways that change the context:

 ```js
 let baz = foo.bar;
 baz(); // Object [global] {...}
 ```

-In this code, we assign the foo.bar method to the baz variable.
-The foo.bar property and the baz variable now refer to the same function object.
-What should baz() log then?
-Since baz references a method of the foo object, you may think that its execution context must be foo.
+In this code, we assign the `foo.bar` method to the `baz` variable.
+The `foo.bar` property and the `baz` variable now refer to the same function object.
+What should `baz()` log then?
+Since `baz` references a method of the `foo` object, you may think that its execution context must be `foo`.
 That's wrong though: as we've repeated several times, the execution context is determined entirely by how a function or method is called.
-Since we're calling baz as a standalone function, its execution context is the global object, not the foo object.
+Since we're calling `baz` as a standalone function, its execution context is the global object, not the `foo` object.

-### 4. Explicit Function and Method Execution Context
+### 8.4 Explicit Function and Method Execution Context

+#### 8.4.1 Explicit Execution Context with `call`

+#### 8.4.1 Explicit Execution Context with `apply`

-### 5. Implicit and Explicit Execution Context Summary
+### 8.5 Implicit and Explicit Execution Context Summary

 All JavaScript functions and methods execute within an execution context, sometimes called its `this` binding.
 How `this` gets bound depends entirely on how the function is invoked.
 You can't tell a function's execution context by merely looking at how and where it's defined; y*ou must examine the invocation itself*.